S3-working-group/s3-practical-guide/src/organizational-structure/service-circle.md

     ## Service Circle

 ![right,fit](img/structural-patterns/service-circle.png)

 ### A pattern for outsourcing services required by two or more domains

-A service circle is populated by delegates or representatives from the parent circles, and may have additional members.
+A service circle can be populated by members of the domains it serves, and/or by other people too.